 - Half refunds are available on or before May 1st.

 - No refunds will be available after May 2nd.

 What to expect after you register:

 - You will be contacted by your team’s coach

-- Grid Iron Day is in May and attendance is encouraged
+- Spring Clinics begin in March and attendance is encouraged

 - Team meeting with your required attendance (Date TBD)